Juvenile Dependency

 Child Protective Services (CPS) Involvement

-If CPS has contacted you to investigate allegations of abuse, we can help you understand your rights, respond effectively, and advocate for your family’s reunification.
+If CPS has contacted you to investigate allegations of abuse, we can help you understand your rights and respond effectively.

 Detention Hearings